James Creed Meredith (baronet): Family

 Meredith was married three times.
 His first wife, Florence Hargrave, was a member of one of Ireland's best known architectural families, being a granddaughter of Abraham Hargrave of Ballynoe, County Cork, and a first cousin of Sir Thomas Newenham Deane.
 Her father was William Hargrave, President of the Royal College of Surgeons, Ireland in 1853.
 They were the parents of one surviving son, before she died.
-This son was Richard Meredith (21 May 1867 - 7 January 1957) who became Chief Engineer of the Indian Telegraph Department in 1916.
+This son was Richard Meredith (21 May 1867 – 7 January 1957) who became Chief Engineer of the Indian Telegraph Department in 1916.
 His second wife, Catherine Carew Meredith, was a daughter of one of his first cousins, and the sister of Richard Edmund Meredith, Master of the Rolls in Ireland.
 The marriage took place on 29 January 1870.
 She died without children.
-His third wife, Eleanor Graves Meredith, was a daughter of another of his first cousins, Rev. Richard Graves Meredith (the eldest son of his uncle Thomas Meredith), by his second wife Eleanor, daughter of Eliza Scott of Coolmain Castle and John Howe J.P., of Glanavirane House, Howe's Strand; High Sheriff of Co.
-Cork.
+His third wife, Eleanor Graves Meredith, was a daughter of another of his first cousins, Rev. Richard Graves Meredith (the eldest son of his uncle Thomas Meredith), by his second wife Eleanor, daughter of Eliza Scott of Coolmain Castle and John Howe J.P., of Glanavirane House, Howe's Strand; High Sheriff of County Cork.
 They were the parents of seven children, who included Judge James Creed Meredith and the Ven.
 Ralph Creed Meredith.
 Meredith, together with his wife, lived at Clonewin House, 83 Pembroke Road, Dublin.
 They also kept a country residence on 38 acres of land at Closes, County Cork, inherited from Meredith's grandfather.
 He died at his Dublin home, 23 January 1912.
 Sir J. Creed Meredith was a nephew of Sir Edward Newenham Meredyth, and a first cousin of John Walsingham Cooke Meredith, Sir William Collis Meredith and Edmund Allen Meredith.